Knowledge Base Chat

 Use the REST API to build custom chat interfaces in your applications, websites, or services.

-Chat agents are conversational interfaces that use knowledge bases to answer questions about your documents.
+Knowledge Base Chat is a conversational interface that uses knowledge bases to answer questions about your documents.
 They combine RAG (Retrieval-Augmented Generation) with LLM chat capabilities to provide accurate, context-aware responses.

 • Natural language queries: Users ask questions in plain English